 speaker

 Chief Executive Officer

-Yeah, I mean, to complement my answer to Marcelo, also besides the fact that I mentioned the value investment is getting a lot of traction, we have to understand that, I mean, efficiency has been extremely good this past month.
-And that will translate on the coming months on higher demand for cement and concrete.
+To complement my answer to Marcelo, besides the fact that I mentioned the public investment is getting a lot of traction, we have to understand that the fishing season has been extremely good these past months and that will translate on the coming months on higher demand for cement and concrete.
 The same applies to agriculture.
-As you know, both fishing and agriculture are crucial to our business because they employ thousands of people.
-And these people, usually what they do with their exceeding income is invest in improving or starting to build a home.
-So besides the public investment, which I think will come stronger, we're going to see a higher pull in terms of self-construction, in terms of people that are employed and are having higher salaries.
-Procuring the margins, concrete and cement also, I mean, are very affected by the level of activity.
-As concrete recuperates, I mean, the margins will also see better numbers.
+As you know, both fishing and agriculture because they employ thousands of people.
+And these people usually what they do with their exceeding income is investing in improving or starting to build a home.
+So besides the public investment, which I think will come stronger, we're going to see a higher pool in terms of self-construction, in terms of people that are employed and are having higher salaries.
+Regarding the markets, concrete and cement also, I mean, are very affected by the But by the level of activity, as concrete recuperates, I mean, the emergency will also see better numbers.

+speaker